eyrelab/wearables-dashboard/Readme.md

 ## Extension 2: Generate a plot showing how many patients were wearing a device at any time during the study

+## Extension 3: Change the colour of the line when there is missing data above a certain threshold

-## Extension 3: Search for gaps in the data, where the device was not worn properly
+## Extension 4: Search for gaps in the data, where the device was not worn properly

 <!-- TODO: Think of more/better extensions -->